liquidat/nagios-icinga-openvpn/README.md

 * normal checks must be run on the monitoring server

 ## How to use check_openvpn
+The plugin is a normal check which must be run on the monitoring server.
+It queries the target OpenVPN server and outputs OK, etc.
 ```
 $ python check_openvpn --help
 usage: check_openvpn [-h] [-p PORT] [-t] host